Brazil confirms record soybean, corn output forecasts in new Conab report

 SAO PAULO, April 13 (Reuters) - Brazilian farmers will produce a record 153.6 million tonnes of soybeans this season, an increase of 2.2 million tonnes compared to a March forecast as harvesting draws to a close in the world's biggest exporter of the oilseed.

-In a report released Thursday by the government's food supply and statistics agency Conab, it cited adjustments in average yield estimates as a factor.
+In a report released Thursday by the government's food supply and statistics agency Conab, it cited adjustments in national average yield estimates as a factor for the upward revision.

+The new report confirms lower soy output in Rio Grande do Sul state, where a drought compromised part of the crop, were compensated by good conditions elsewhere.

-According to Conab, farmers will harvest an average of 3,527 kilograms of soy per hectare.
-Farmers planted the largest area in history in the 2022/23 cycle, and recorded record average yields and production, Conab said.
+Farmers will harvest an average of 3,527 kilograms of soy per hectare, according to Conab.
+They planted the largest area in history in the 2022/23 cycle, and recorded record average yields and production, Conab said.

+"Yields outside of Rio Grande do Sul, from Paraná upwards.... were far above normal averages," said Carlos Gogo, a consultant.
+He noted that lower fertilizer applications were compensated by adequate rainfall and sun exposure in key producing regions.

-The total corn harvest in Brazil was forecast at a historic high of 124.9 million tonnes, with a slight increase compared to the projection released last month, even though some farmers were forced to plant their second corn outside the ideal climate window because of delays in the soy harvest.
+Conab said total corn production in Brazil will reach a historic high of 124.9 million tonnes, with a slight increase compared to the projection released last month, even though some farmers were forced to plant their second corn outside the ideal climate window because of delays in the soy harvest.

 Second corn is planted after soy is reaped in the same areas, and represents 70%-75% of output in a given year.